megaease/easeagent/doc/development-guide.md

 ```

 3. Run
-Taking the `spring-web` module under [ease-test-demo](https://github.com/megaease/easeagent-test-demo) as test demo project, run the demo application with the EaseAgent.
+Taking the `spring-web` module under [ease-test-demo](https://github.com/megaease/easeagent-test-demo) as a test demo project, run the demo application with the EaseAgent.
 ```
 $ export EASE_AGENT_PATH=[Replace with agent path]
 $ cd ../